proppaNOW Members Gordon Hookey, Tony Albert, Jennifer Herd, Megan Cope, Richard Bell, Vernon Ah Kee (left to right)

 Artists: Vernon Ah Kee, Tony Albert, Richard Bell, Megan Cope, Jennifer Herd, Gordon Hookey and Laurie Nilsen.

-his project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
+his project has been assisted by the Australian Government through Creative Australia, its arts funding and advisory body.
 This project is assisted by the Australian Government’s Visions of Australia program.